 Mount S3 server as drive

-You can mount your S3 server as a "local drive" - letting you e.g. process log files as if they were stored locally.learn more
+You can mount your S3 server as a 'local drive' - letting you e.g. process log files as if they were stored locally.intro

-Yes - we believe that CAN bus software/API tools should be 100% free of charge.
+We believe that CAN bus software/API tools should be 100% free of charge.
 This means that you only pay for the hardware - which makes it far simpler to evaluate the total cost of a project.
+As a result, all software tools listed above are free, except for existing 3rd party tools like MATLAB and the S3 drive mounting tools.

 A core design focus for the CANedge is on interoperability - making it easy for you to integrate the devices and data in existing software tools and systems.
 Below are a few examples: